maxim5/hyper-engine/README.rst

 Learning Curve Estimation
 =========================

-*Hyper-Engine* can monitor the model performance during the training and stop early if it's learning too slowly.
+*HyperEngine* can monitor the model performance during the training and stop early if it's learning too slowly.
 This is done via *learning curve prediction*.
 Note that this technique is compatible with Bayesian Optimization, since it estimates the model accuracy after full training - this value can be safely used to update Gaussian Process parameters.